drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 numbers of trials being averaged for the different consonants / tokens.
 This could lead to different SNRs for the different consonants, in a way that might bias the classifiers or make certain classifiers’ tasks easier that others.
-An alternative approach would have been to equalize the trial counts for each consonant prior to DSS analysis, but this was rejected due to the exploratory nature of this research (i.e., since the overall amount of data needed was not known, more trials with processing akin to “shrinkage toward the mean” was
+An alternative approach would have been to equalise the trial counts for each consonant prior to DSS analysis, but this was rejected due to the exploratory nature of this research (i.e., since the overall amount of data needed was not known, more trials with processing akin to “shrinkage toward the mean” was